FB(LOCAL) - EQUAL EDUCATIONAL OPPORTUNITY

 Notice and Consent

-The District shall seek written parental consent prior to conducting a formal evaluation.
+The District shall seek written parental consent prior to conducting a formal evaluation, and the parents shall receive a copy of the District's procedural safeguards.
 Ordinary observations in the classroom or other school setting shall not require prior parental consent.

 Evaluation and Placement

 The results of an evaluation shall be considered before any action is taken to place a student with a disability or make a significant change in placement in an instructional program.
 The Superintendent shall ensure that the District's procedures for tests and other evaluation materials comply with the minimum requirements of law.
-In interpreting evaluation data and when making decisions related to necessary services and supports, each Section 504 committee shall carefully consider and document information from a variety of sources in accordance with law.
+In interpreting evaluation data and when making decisions related to necessary services and supports, each Section 504 committee shall carefully consider and document information from a variety of sources in accordance with law and shall ensure that the child is placed in the most integrated setting appropriate for his or her needs.

 Review and Reevaluation Procedure